rootical/accessibility-driven-development/README.md

 # Accessibility Driven Development
 Accessibility Driven Development principles.
 Pave the way!

 We're leaving in a world of discrimination, racial prejudice and injustice.
-We can't afford these things happen in front of us or the areas we can have influence on.
-We truly believe apart of "Clean Code", "Good Architectural Design" and a lot of other beautiful terms there's one thing a lot of people are really missing or skipping in our daily job.
+We can't afford these things to happen in front of us or the areas we can have influence on.
+We truly believe apart of "Clean Code", "Good Architectural Design" and a lot of other beautiful terms there's one thing a lot of people are really missing or skipping in their daily job.
 For us a11y equals semantics and meaningful code.
 Inclusive Design for the masses.

 ### Main Principles